-You learned in school, long before you became a retailer of patio furniture in Toronto, that there are three different types of diets that occur in the animal world.
+You learned in school, long before you became a retailer or business professional, that there are three different types of diets that occur in the animal world.
 They are carnivore, herbivore, and omnivore.
 With the recent proliferation of specialty diets including veganism and vegetarianism, it can be difficult to know where you stand on this scale.
 This article will introduce you to the animal norms for each of these diets and will help you figure out what human beings should be eating.

 Carnivores are animals that get almost all of their nutritional requirements from eating the tissue of other animals.
 A lion cannot take a taxi to the grocery store to pick up some multivitamins, so it must hunt and kill a buffalo and take what it needs from that animal's flesh.
 Any plant nutrients needed must be filtered through the bodies of other animals first, because obligate or "true" carnivores lack the digestive capacity to process plant matter.
 Examples of carnivores include cats (including domestic cats), dogs, seals, sharks, birds of prey, and scavengers like the hyena.